rundeck/rundeck/functional-test/readme.md

 * `RUNDECK_TEST_USER`: The username to use for authentication (default: `admin`)
 * `RUNDECK_TEST_PASS`: The password to use for authentication (default: `admin123`)

+## Test using local docker compose

+By default the testdeck framework will attempt to use the local docker engine and docker compose applications to start the docker-compose files.
+If you want to revert to using containerized docker-compose, you can set the following environment variable.
+Note that this may require to manually pull some images before running the tests.

+* `USE_LOCAL_DOCKER_COMPOSE`: Set to `false` to use containerized docker-compose

 ## Adding a new test task

 Create a new gradle test task where you must specify the docker compose file to use and the spock configuration